FabianBeiner/PHP-IMDB-Grabber/README.md

 ## Changes

+5.5.15
+- Fixed IMDB_MPAA. *(Thanks to bla0r)*
+- Added possibility to search only for TV shows etc. via IMDB_SEARCHFOR. *(Thanks to bla0r)* (Note: This should be setable via public variable someday ...)

 5.5.14
 - Fixed IMDB_DIRECTOR.
 - Added IMDB_LANG (so you can define which Accept-Language header will be used). *(Thanks to bonk-se.)*